About IJ4EU

 Can I nominate myself?

 Yes.
-You can nominate your own cross-border investigative project if it fulfills the application requirements.
+You can nominate your own cross-border investigative project if it fulfils the application requirements.

 -